Sapore Ristorante Italiano in Katy ~ Charming Discovery!

 We have served frico at home at some of our dinner parties.
 It is so easy to make!
 If you are not familiar with how to make frico, here is a video:

 The word “sapore” means flavor or taste in Italian.
-Thus the name of this restaurant seems very appropriate given the flavors of what we had just enjoyed.
+Thus the name of this restaurant seems very appropriate given the delicious food that we had just enjoyed.

-This front license plate is on a vintage car owned by the chef Christos.
-It is parked on the side of the restaurant.
+The front license plate with “Sapore Is Flavor” is on a vintage car owned by the chef Christos.